 APS Hierarchy and Classification Review

-As part of the Australian Government’s APS reform agenda, Delivering for Australians, the Australian Public Service Commission (APSC) is commencing a review of SES and non‑SES classification levels against best practice and emerging workforce needs from early 2021.
-This is in line with key actions addressed in the APS Workforce Strategy.
+As part of the Australian Government’s APS reform agenda, Delivering for Australians, the Australian Public Service Commission (APSC) commissioned a review of SES and non‑SES classification levels against best practice and emerging workforce needs in early 2021.

-The APS Hierarchy and Classification review will address the Independent Review of the Australian Public Service recommendation to streamline management and adopt best-practice ways of working to reduce hierarchy, improve decision-making, and bring the right APS expertise and resources (Recommendation 32).
+The APS Hierarchy and Classification review addresses the Independent Review of the Australian Public Service recommendation to streamline management and adopt best-practice ways of working to reduce hierarchy, improve decision-making, and bring the right APS expertise and resources (Recommendation 32).

-An independent panel has been appointed to oversee the Review, bringing a wealth of experience and understanding of the APS operating environment.
-The panel is comprised of Dr Heather Smith PSM, Ms Kathryn Fagg AO FTSE and Mr Finn Pratt AO PSM.
+An independent panel was appointed to oversee the Review, bringing a wealth of experience and understanding of the APS operating environment.
+The panel was comprised of Dr Heather Smith PSM, Ms Kathryn Fagg AO FTSE and Mr Finn Pratt AO PSM.
 You can read more on the Terms of Reference page.

-This panel will support the Commission’s project team to carry out strategic engagement and to draw on domestic and international learnings – including lessons from the APS’s role in supporting the Government’s response to, and recovery from, COVID-19.
+The panel was supported by the Commission’s project team to carry out strategic engagement and to draw on domestic and international learnings – including lessons from the APS’s role in supporting the Government’s response to, and recovery from, COVID-19.